 Beowulf deals with themes of heroism, violence, and loss while relating the story of the hero’s life and his battles against three monsters.
-The course will involve close readings of Beowulf, as well as an investigation of the significance of the poem to the medievalist and fantasy writer J.R.R.
-Tolkien.
-We will pay special attention to the notion of the monster and the monstrous in Beowulf and in Tolkien’s work.
-The latter part of the course will revolve around Tolkien’s own novel, The Two Towers (the second in The Lord of the Rings trilogy); although we will concentrate on only one novel, familiarity with the entire trilogy is recommended.
+The course will involve close readings of Beowulf, paying special attention to the notion of the monster and the monstrous in the poem.
+The latter part of the course will deal with the novel Grendel by John Gardner, which makes Grendel into the hero of the story.
+We will also examine other re-workings of Beowulf in film or print, depending on class preferences.
 Beowulf will be read in a facing page translation, allowing the class to look at the original Old English while doing close readings of the poem.

-Classes will consist of lecture, close reading and discussion.
+Classes will consist of class discussion, close reading, and lectures

 - Class participation